Main Article Content

 How to Cite

 Pathuddin, Azizah, N., Lefrida, R., & Alfisyahra.
 (2025).
 Metacognitive skills in low self-efficacy students: A case study of junior high school students in the using of the Pythagorean theorem.
-Journal on Mathematics Education, 16(3), 783–800. https://doi.org/10.22342/jme.v16i3.pp783-800
+Journal on Mathematics Education, 16(3), 783–798. https://doi.org/10.22342/jme.v16i3.pp783-798

 References

 1. Abdelshiheed, M., Zhou, G., Maniktala, M., Barnes, T., & Chi, M. (2023).
-Metacognition and Motivation: The Role of Time-Awareness in Preparation for Future Learning.
+Metacognition and motivation: The role of time-awareness in preparation for future learning.
 Department of Computer Science. http://arxiv.org/abs/2303.13541

 2. Adhitama, I., Sujadi, I., & Pramudya, I. (2018).
-Discover the pythagorean theorem using interactive multimedia learning.
-Journal of Physics: Conference Series, 1008(1). https://doi.org/10.1088/1742-6596/1008/1/012066
+Discover the Pythagorean theorem using interactive multimedia learning.
+Journal of Physics: Conference Series, 1008(1), 012066. https://doi.org/10.1088/1742-6596/1008/1/012066

 3. Agbata, B. C., Obeng-Denteh, W., Kwabi, P. A., Abraham, S., Okpako, S. O., Arivi, S. S., Asante-Mensa, F., & Adu, G. W. K. (2024).
 Everyday uses of mathematics and the roles of a mathematics teacher.
 Science World Journal, 19(3), 819–827. https://doi.org/10.4314/swj.v19i3.29

 4. Anggraini, E., Subanji, S., & Rahardjo, S. (2024).
-The Role of Self-Efficacy in Enhance Metacognitive and Academic Performance Through Problem-Solving.
-PRISMA, 13(2), 259. https://doi.org/10.35194/jp.v13i2.4382
+The role of self-efficacy in enhance metacognitive and academic performance through problem-solving.
+PRISMA, 13(2), 259-268. https://doi.org/10.35194/jp.v13i2.4382

 5. Bandura, A. (1977).
-Self-efficacy: Toward a Unifying Theory of Behavioral Change.
+Self-efficacy: Toward a unifying theory of behavioral change.
 Psychological Review, 84(2), 191–215. https://doi.org/10.1037/0033-295X.84.2.191

-6. Birt, L., Scott, S., Cavers, D., Campbell, C., & Walter, F. (2022).
-Member checking: a tool to enhance trustworthiness or merely a nod to validation?
-Corresponding author (present address).
-King’s Research Portal. https://doi.org/10.1177/1049732316654870
+6. Birt, L., Scott, S., Cavers, D., Campbell, C., & Walter, F. (2016).
+Member checking: A tool to enhance trustworthiness or merely a nod to validation?.
+Qualitative Health Research, 26(13), 1802-1811. https://doi.org/10.1177/1049732316654870

 7. Bozgün, K., & Pekdoğan, S. (2018).
-The Self-Efficacy as Predictors of the Metacognition Awareness in Children.
-In Journal of Education and Future year (Issue 14). https://doi.org/10.30786/jef.390814
+The self-efficacy as predictors of the metacognition skills in children.
+Journal of Education and Future, 14(1), 57-69. https://doi.org/10.30786/jef.390814

 8. Callan, G. L., Marchant, G. J., Finch, W. H., & German, R. L. (2016).
 Metacognition, strategies, achievement, and demographics: Relationships across countries.
 Kuram ve Uygulamada Egitim Bilimleri, 16(5), 1485–1502. https://doi.org/10.12738/estp.2016.5.0137